-Trump assails Bill Clinton, vows to jail Hillary Clinton if he wins White House
+Trump vs Clinton: He calls her a devil, she says he abuses women

 Trump, in a badgering tone, offered a blistering critique of Clinton’s handling of foreign policy as secretary of state, repeatedly calling it a failure.

-"She talks tough, she talks really tough," Trump said.
-"She talks about the rebels, she doesn’t even know who the rebels are."

-Taking a breath through his nose with a loud sniff, he continued, “The fact is almost everything she’s done in foreign policy has been a mistake and a disaster."
+Taking a breath through his nose with a loud sniff, he said, “The fact is almost everything she’s done in foreign policy has been a mistake and a disaster."

 Asked at the end to name one thing each admired about the other, Clinton said she respected his children for their ability and devotion to Trump.
 In response, Trump called her a fighter and said he admired her for her refusal to give up.